WALK..BIKE..RUN…NEVER A DULL MOMENT!

 Get out and walk the trails, watch wildlife, or just enjoy the pleasure of the woods and water that are only a few yards from bustling Whiskey Road.
 This is a city facility with a difference: a natural wetland with minimal improvements and maximum tranquility.

 With green space galore, weather that calls for you to spend time outdoors, and a community of passionate and welcoming people, Aiken has made itself a go-to location for a host of fun and family-friendly events year-round.
-Pick one out of our favorites below to plan your Adventure Awaits package around!
+Pick one out of our favorites below to plan your Discovery Tour package around!

 There is always something going on to enjoy at Woodside!
 From Third Thursdays in The Village at Woodside, which feature local farmers and vendors and live music, to Dive-in Movies at The Reserve Club pool and cabana, we love giving our residents and members opportunities to get together.
 Be sure to visit our events calendar here for a full list of fun happenings worth planning your visit around.